 Your writing skills are second to none, you can solve any host of legal problems, and you know the law inside and out—you’re an exemplary attorney.
 You know you can win justice for future clients, fight legal battles shrewdly, help folks stay on the right side of the law, and bolster the reputation of any firm, but first, you have to convince them you’re the right choice.

 Getting the job starts with a cover letter and resume.
 It’d be great if all employers cared about was your track record of winning cases, but both your attorney resume and cover letter must present strong evidence of your qualifications and on-the-job skills to create a rock-solid case for the role.

 Easier said than done.
 You already spend your days scouring through research and legalese, and now you have to spend more time writing.
-It can feel like the odds are stacked against you, but we can help you draft, complete, and polish your cover letter with our three attorney cover letter examples and practical writing guide.
+It can feel like the odds are stacked against you, but we can help you draft, complete, and polish your cover letter with our five attorney cover letter examples and practical writing guide.

 Before you know it, you’ll have a cover letter that gets you noticed and sets the precedent for those to come.

 Attorney Cover Letter Example

 - Nastasiya uses her experience to demonstrate specific instances she has resolved.
 She explains not only what she accomplished, such as updating insurance policies for compliance, but also how she accomplished it and what resulted from it.

 - Just as you would for your resume, include metrics in your attorney cover letter.
 If you drafted a new substantive motion, explain how your efforts created a positive impact for the client or company.

 - The company’s job description includes multiple areas of practice, including appeals, product liability, and employment disputes.
 Nastasiya includes her experience in two of Reed Mclure’s fields—medical malpractice and insurance litigation.

 - As much as you can, include experience that matches the attorney job description.